Rachel's Tomb: Location

 Early Jewish scholars noticed an apparent contradiction in the Bible with regards to the location of Rachel's grave.
-In Genesis, the Bible states that Rachel was buried "on the way to Ephrath, which is Bethlehem."
+In Genesis, the Bible states that Rachel was buried "on the way to Ephrath, which is Bethlehem".
 Yet a reference to her tomb in Samuel states: "When you go from me today, you will find two men by Rachel's tomb, in the border of Benjamin, in Zelzah" (1 Sam 10:2).
 Rashi asks: "Now, isn't Rachel's tomb in the border of Judah, in Bethlehem?"
 He explains that the verse rather means: "Now they are by Rachel's tomb, and when you will meet them, you will find them in the border of Benjamin, in Zelzah."
 Similarly, Ramban assumes that the site shown today near Bethlehem reflects an authentic tradition.
 After he had arrived in Jerusalem and seen "with his own eyes" that Rachel's tomb was on the outskirts of Bethlehem, he retracted his original understanding of her tomb being located north of Jerusalem and concluded that the reference in Jeremiah (Jer 31:15) which seemed to place her burial place in Ramah, is to be understood allegorically.
 There remains however, a dispute as to whether her tomb near Bethlehem was in the tribal territory of Judah, or of her son Benjamin.
+Ishtori Haparchi, who arrived in the Land of Israel in the 14th century, also described Rachel's Tomb at its present location: "And behold, the site of Rachel’s burial is south of Jerusalem, at a distance of about an hour".

 Customs

 A Jewish tradition teaches that Rachel weeps for her children and that when the Jews were taken into exile, she wept as they passed by her grave on the way to Babylonia.
 Jews have made pilgrimage to the tomb since ancient times.

 There is a tradition regarding the key that unlocked the door to the tomb.
 The key was about 15 cm long and made of brass.
 The beadle kept it with him at all times, and it was not uncommon that someone would knock at his door in the middle of the night requesting it to ease the labor pains of an expectant mother.
 The key was placed under her pillow and almost immediately, the pains would subside and the delivery would take place peacefully.

 Till this day there is an ancient tradition regarding a segulah or charm which is the most famous women's ritual at the tomb.
-A red string is tied around the tomb seven times then worn as a charm for fertility.
+A red string is wound around the tomb seven times, then worn as a charm for fertility.
 This use of the string is comparatively recent, though there is a report of its use to ward off diseases in the 1880s.

 The Torah Ark in Rachel's Tomb is covered with a curtain (Hebrew: parokhet) made from the wedding gown of Nava Applebaum, a young Israeli woman who was killed by a Palestinian terrorist in a suicide bombing at Café Hillel in Jerusalem in 2003, on the eve of her wedding.

-Connection to Bilal ibn Rabah

-Palestinian sources have stated that the structure was in fact a mosque built at the time of the Arab conquest in honour of Bilal ibn Rabah, an Ethiopian known in Islamic history as the first muezzin.